Mimi's Organic Eats » Recipes » Cookies

 - Butter: I use organic salted butter.
 If you are using unsalted butter, just add 1/4 teaspoon of salt to the recipe.

 - Vanilla Bean: I use organic ground vanilla bean in these coconut cookies.
 This brings so much depth of flavor to these organic cookies.
+And buying a ground vanilla bean is so much easier than scraping out vanilla bean pod.
 If you don't have ground vanilla bean, you can use vanilla extract too but it doesn't have the same flavor.

 - Coconut: You'll need organic unsweetened fine shredded coconut for these mini cookies.
 You want to use the fine shred coconut because this bite sized cookie recipe makes such tiny cookies!